Acceptance rate 46%

 1. The preferred submission procedure is to embed graphic files in a Word document.
 It may help to print the manuscript on a laser printer to ensure all artwork is clear and legible.

 2. Additional acceptable file formats are: TIFF, PDF, EPS (vector artwork) or CDX (ChemDraw file).
-If submitting individual graphic files in addition to them being embedded in a Word document, ensure the files are named based on graphic function (i.e., Scheme 1, Figure 2, Chart 3), not the scientific name.
-Labeling of all figure parts should be present and the parts should be assembled into a single graphic.
+When submitting individual graphic files and embedding them in a Word document, make sure to name the files according to their graphic function (e.g., Scheme 1, Figure 2, Chart 3), not the scientific name.

 EPS files: Ensure that all fonts are converted to outlines or embedded in the graphic file.
 The document settings should be in RGB mode.
 NOTE: While EPS files are accepted, the vector-based graphics will be rasterized for production.
 Please see below for TIFF file production resolutions.